 If you are seeking a way to make a difference; want to support a place that is doing really good, quiet work for children and families in hardship; or just need to play a little bit more, I invite you to engage with The Discovery Museums.
 Here, every gesture of philanthropy means the world.

-I've been a full-time fundraiser for more than 20 years at all kinds of organizations, and at The Discovery Museums I've found my home.
+I've been a full-time fundraiser for more than 20 years at all kinds of organizations, and at the Discovery Museum I've found my home.
 It's a privilege to be working on behalf of the kids and families of our region, and at an organization that stands up for science and the natural potential of all children.
-My husband and I are parents to two boys, a future train conductor and automotive engineer, who test the durability of all Discovery Museums exhibits and occasionally appear in my PowerPoint presentations.
-We are most looking forward to the new Da Vinci's Workshop and Yes, It's Math! exhibits in the expanded museum building when it opens later this year!
+My husband and I are parents to two boys, a future train conductor and automotive engineer, who test the durability of all museum exhibits and occasionally appear in my PowerPoint presentations.

 - brain development